GigiLoria5/AssistanceTickets-Polito-WA2-2023/README.md

    docker exec -it <name-of-the-database-container> psql -U postgres -W -c "CREATE DATABASE assistance_tickets;"
    ```
    Replace `<name-of-the-database-container>` with the name of the PostgreSQL container.
 You can find the name by
-   running docker ps.
+   running `docker ps`.
 When you run the command, you will be asked for the password of the database user, which in this
    case is `p4ssw0rd`.
 Enter it and press enter.
 2. Build and start the server:
    ```